Lily Flexmore Welcomes You!

 I followed a very busy schedule.
 In the UK in a typical year, I gave 280 to 300 performances, travelling nearly 4,000 miles around the British theatre circuits.

-There are newspaper reports of me performing my ‘Toe-In-Mouth’ dance in March of 1925 when I was forty-six years old.
+I was still performing my signature ‘Toe-In-Mouth’ dance in March of 1925 when I was forty-six years old.

 Image Courtesy of Ms Karen Wall

 After a very hectic career, George and I lived quietly on Colebrooke Row in Islington.
 There is a lovely park there, and we could take the path down to the beautiful Regent's Canal for long walks.
 Our local pubs were the York, on Islington High Street, and the Gerrard Arms (now a private dwelling).
 It was a lovely time in our lives.
 George had become an agent for Independent Newspapers, based in Fleet Street.
-He had many clients, mostly in the West End, among whom he was very popular.
-He preferred to be known as George Flexmore.
+He had many theatrical clients, mostly in the West End, among whom he was very popular.

-Then, without warning, on that awful Tuesday, September 26th, 1933, George became very ill and was rushed to hospital, where he underwent emergency surgery.
+Then, without warning, on that awful Tuesday, September 26th, 1933, George set off for work as usual.
+Sometime during the day, he became very ill and was rushed to hospital, where he underwent emergency surgery.
 The doctors could not save him, and he died that same day at the age of 54 years.

-At his funeral, on Monday, October 2nd, no less than 40 newspaper vans followed the procession.
+At George's funeral, on Monday, October 2nd, no less than 40 newspaper vans followed the procession.

 I was absolutely devastated to lose George, and I became quite ill shortly afterwards.
 My condition worsened and I developed meningitis and pneumonia, from which I was unable to recover.